Best Rooftop Bars + Waterfront Eats in Greater Portland

 Flatbread Company

-Finally, you can’t forget about Flatbread Co when considering rooftop bars in Portland.
-After all, the central location, great pizza, and views that won’t quit make this a hot spot constantly.
-If you like your pizzas a little crispy but still bursting with fresh, local ingredients, you’ll find what you’re looking for at Flatbread.
-Not sure you’re in the mood for food?
+Have you seen the views at Flatbread Co?
+The perfect place to consider for outdoor and waterfront eats in Portland.
+After all, the central location, great pizza, and panoramic views can’t be beat.
+If you like your pizzas crispy and bursting with fresh, local ingredients, you’ll find what you’re looking for at Flatbread.

-Grab a seat on their gorgeous outdoor deck and order a rootbeer float or a Peace of Mind Whoopie Pie to split if your sweet tooth wants a little attention.
+Grab a seat on their gorgeous outdoor deck and order a root beer float or a Peace of Mind Whoopie Pie to split if your sweet tooth wants a little attention.
 It’s hard to say no to the Rhubarb 75 when you want a cocktail after work, made with Sweetgrass Distilling Rhubarb Smash liquor, Jugger and Jones gin, lemon juice, simple syrup, and topped with Prosecco.
-No matter what you’re in the mood for, you’re sure to find something that suits the occasion on Flatbread’s incredible outdoor deck!
-Are you looking for more inspiration for checking out the best rooftop bars in greater Portland?
-Contact Visit Portland now to find out everything that the area can offer you!
+No matter what you’re in the mood for, you’re sure to find something that suits the occasion on Flatbread’s incredible outdoor deck.

 Get Your Foodie Fill